The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 “He had dreams and aspirations of being a professional streamer,” Quan Laguerre said.
 “So after he would get off work, he’d just stay up until 3 or 4 in the morning just grinding, you know, trying to get that stance and have followers.”

-Carr, 52, was killed in the parking lot when the shooter fired multiple bullets into her car.
+Carr, 52, was killed in the parking lot when the shooter fired bullets into her car.

-“My mother, she was a good woman,” son Chayvaughn Payne told The Associated Press in a brief phone call Monday.
+“My mother, she was a good woman,” son Chayvaughn Payne said in a brief phone interview Monday.

-Carr joined St. Stephen African Methodist Episcopal Church in Jacksonville when she was 3 years old and still attended services there.
+Carr joined St. Stephen African Methodist Episcopal Church in Jacksonville when she was 3 and still attended services there.
 The pastor said the church community has rallied behind her family.

 “She was just a loving, caring mother,” the Rev. David Green said.